St. Patrick's Day

 Nolo

-Although health care providers are generally required to comply with the wishes you set out in your health care documents, pregnancy creates a big exception.
-Some states' laws say that doctors may not withdraw or withhold life support from a pregnant woman – or that such treatment may not be withheld if the fetus can be brought to term.
+Although health care providers are generally required to comply with the wishes you set out in a health care directive, pregnancy can create a big exception.
+Not all states have laws on the subject, but some do.
+(See the chart below.)
+For example, several states' laws say that doctors can't withdraw or withhold life support from a pregnant person—or that such treatment can't be withheld if the fetus can be brought to term.
+But whether that law is the last say on the subject is a question that hasn't yet been answered.

 Alabama